Device Troubleshooting

 Select one or more devices to which you will issue a troubleshooting command, then click Next to move to the next tab (Step 2).

-Select the command that you will issue to the selected device(s), then click Next to move to the next tab (Step2).
+Select the command that you will issue to the selected device(s), then click Next to move to the next tab (Step 3).
 You can only select one command at a time.
 Click here for an overview of the available troubleshooting commands.

 Troubleshooting commands contain default arguments, which are sufficient in most situations.
-If you do not want to make any changes to the argument, click Next to move to the next tab (Step 3).
+If you do not want to make any changes to the argument, click Next to move to the next tab (Step 4).
 If you want to edit the command argument, click on the pencil icon next to the command argument.
-The following argument editing window opens:
+The following Command Argument Editing window opens:

 When you are done editing and/or adding command arguments, click on Apply to save your changes.